Our favorite gift picks for girls aged 9 to 12

-Kids between the ages of 9 and 12 are often called "tween" or "preteens" -- they're not yet teenagers, but their tastes may be a bit more mature than they once were.
-That can make choosing gifts for tweens a little tricky.
-Throw in a pandemic, and your options may seem limited.
-Luckily, we've researched the top products for girls in this age range and compiled a list of surefire hits.
-Whatever your girl's interests, she's sure to love something here.
-Whether she's into baking, dolls, science, crafts, skateboarding or simply relaxing, there's a gift for her.
-And all of these can all be safely enjoyed in the comfort of your coronavirus-free home!
-Treat your tween to a great gift that doubles as a fun activity.
+Kids between the ages of 9 and 12 are often called "tween" or "preteens" -- they're not teenagers yet, but their tastes may have matured, so finding gifts for tweens isn't always the easiest.
+Add in a pandemic, and your options may seem limited, but we've researched the top products for this age group in order to compile a list of the best gifts for tween girls.
+Whether she's into baking, dolls, science, crafts, skateboarding or simply relaxing, you'll find a gift here to suit her interests.
+All of these gifts double as fun activities that can be safely enjoyed in the comfort of home.

 Tweens who enjoy The Great British Baking Show and experimenting with desserts will go nuts for this chocolate pen.
 And we have to admit, it is pretty cool.
 The kid-friendly pen allows you to write in chocolate, creating all kinds of sweet designs.
 The set also features a melting tray for four different colors of chocolate.
 Forty molds for candy creation are included so your little confectioner can create to her heart's content.